-Keywords: Communication, Discolored teeth, Ingots, Lithium disilicate, shade election.
+Keywords: Communication, Discolored teeth, Ingots, Lithiumdisilicate, shade election.

-I. Introduction
+Introduction

 One of the areas not often spoken about is the communication between the dentist and the dental technician.as a team.
 Each has a major role in indirect restorative dentistry, which is to replicate natural function, esthetics, and transform that into a sound restoration.
-The combination of the clinical experience, skill, and treatment planning by the dentist along with the technical expertise, knowledge of the properties of materials, and the ability to translate two-dimensional (2D) design diagrams and written instructions into the three-dimensional (3D)reality helps produce the best esthetic results(Fages, n.d.; Hanson, 2015) .Restoring discolored anterior teeth poses a serious problem in achieving good esthetics when restored with allceramic crown Selecting the material of the restoration, shade, and communicating it to the dental technician presents an even bigger challenge.(Chu et al., 2017) It is often difficult to communicate the various nuances of color to the technician with a single work order.
-The color replication process for dental porcelain comprises the shade selection phase followed by shade duplication.
-Shade selection is done by visual methods or by using modern technologies like colorimeters, spectrophotometers, and imaging systems(Sarmast et al., 2018).
+The combination of the clinical experience, skill, and treatment planning by the dentist along with the technical expertise, knowledge of the properties of materials, and the ability to translate twodimensional (2D) design diagrams and written instructions into the three-dimensional (3D)reality helps produce the best esthetic results(Fages, n.d.; Hanson, 2015) .Restoring discolored anterior teeth poses a serious problem in achieving good esthetics when restored with all-ceramic crown Selecting the material of the restoration, shade, and communicating it to the dental technician presents an even bigger challenge.
+(Chu et al., 2017) It is often difficult to communicate the various nuances of color to the technician with a single work order.
+The color replication process for dental porcelain comprises the selection shade phase followed by shade duplication.
+Shade selection is done by visual methods or by using modern technologies like colorimeters, spectrophotometers, digital and imaging systems(Sarmast et al., 2018).
 This information is then conveyed to the dental technician in a manner that would appropriately help them to replicate even the smallest details in order to fabricate an esthetically sound restoration.
 The communication between the clinician and technician entails a thorough transfer of information, including the shade selected, the stump shade, material to be used for fabrication, functional components, occlusal parameters, phonetics, and esthetics(Chen et al., 2012).

-This survey is conducted to gather some information from dentists in order to understand their outlook on choice of materials and to evaluate the most preferable materials in fabricating a full ceramic restoration for the discolored anterior teeth restoration for discolored anterior teeth.
-This questionnaire was validated by of experts and was sent to 70 dentists in Chennai and we got 40 responses.
-This helps in understanding the material preferences by the dentists in fabrication of ceramic crowns, and then the results were analyzed.
+This survey is conducted to gather some information from dentists in order to understand their outlook on choice of materials and to valuate the most preferable materials in fabricating a full ceramic restoration for the discolored anterior teeth